 We have litigated cases involving corporate and partnership issues, contracts, insurance matters, securities, class action lawsuits, real estate and construction matters, environmental issues, trade regulation, unfair competition, trademark infringement and other issues concerning the agricultural industry.

 Our representation includes federal, state and local tax planning, maximization of applicable tax credits, development and implementation of executive compensation and stock option plans, representation in federal and state tax controversies, and other matters.

 The firm's clients range from land owners and developers to lessors and lessees and we deal in all aspects of real estate issues, including purchase and sale, finance and construction.
 Our lawyers anticipate and resolve due diligence issues, environmental liability, title, deed and other problems during negotiation and also work tirelessly to maximize tax advantages in entity and project structuring.

-- Representing financial institutions in agricultural bankruptcies, workouts and receiverships; collection of defaulted loans from growers and processors
+- Representing financial institutions in dozens of agricultural bankruptcies, workouts and receiverships; collection of defaulted loans from growers and processors

 - Representing insolvency and creditors' rights matters, including PACA, Packers and Stockyards Act and producer's lien law issues in California and other states